Rishad Bathiudeen: Alleged ties with extremists

-On 31 May, Athuraliye Rathana Thera began a hunger protest requesting the removal of Muslim politicians with alleged ties to bad people including Rishad Bathiudeen and Hizbullah.
-There were several protests by Sinhala and Tamil as well as Hindu, Christian and Muslim figures and organisations in support of the thera including by relatives of the bomb blasts.
+On 31 May, Athuraliye Rathana Thera began a hunger protest demanding the removal of Muslim politicians with alleged ties to bad people including Bathiudeen and Mahamood Lebbe Alim Mohamed Hizbullah.
+There were several protests by Sinhala and Tamil as well as Hindu, Christian and Muslim figures and organisations in support of the thera, including by relatives of the bomb blasts.

 The protests were also supported by the Mahanayaka theras and Cardinal Malcolm Ranjith visited the fasting thera.

 On 5 June, the All Island Canteen Owners' Association Chairman (AICOA) complained that Bathiudeen abused the Consumer Affairs Authority (CAA) to mistreat Sinhalese businessmen and also distributing food commodities unfit for human consumption through Lanka Sathosa.
 On 7 June, S. B Dissanayake and Dilan Perera and several other organisations filed charges against Bathiudeen to the CID including two murders, providing Sathosa vehicles to extremists as well as using state owned resources and removing whistleblowers from ministries after resigning.
 The Sinhala Buddhist Nationalist Ravana Balaya also provided a file with evidence against him to the Police Headquarters to be sent to the CID.
 In turn Bathiudeen filed a complaint against S. B and Wimal Weerawansa.

 On 24 April 2021, Sri Lanka Police arrested Bathiudeen in connection with the attacks.
 Bathiudeen's brother was also arrested as well.